Junk Monkey Paint: DIY Chalk Paint

 The distressed look isn’t for everyone and it doesn’t fit some home decors but it is fun to try if you love DIY projects.
 Grab yourself an old piece of furniture that you don’t care about and send me a picture of your before and after project.

-Subscribe today if you want more ideas of projects that you can paint with Junk Monkey paint or DIY ideas.
+Subscribe today if you want more ideas of projects that you can paint with Junk Monkey paint, DIY ideas, or updates on additional online video classes to help you with your next project.
 We love to hear from you.
 If there is a project that you need help with or you would like to see us tackle, comment below.

-I hope that if you are local to our area that you stop in and visit this store.
+I hope that if you are local to Ligonier, PA that you stop in and visit Sonya Shabby Chic.
 If you like DIY projects, then you will like what you find and pick up a jar of Junk Monkey Paint today.

 Click the Pink button for FREE checklists & videos to help with your DIY Home Improvement & Decor Projects.